19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/50 Coins/Alchemist Kit.md

 A crucible, mortar and pestle, and cauldron.

-An [Alchemist Apparatus](../1000%20Coins/Alchemist%20Apparatus.md) is required for [Crafting Magic Items](../../../Magic/Crafting/Crafting%20Magic%20Items.md).
+A specialized apparatus is required for [Crafting Magic Items](../../../Magic/Crafting/Crafting%20Magic%20Items.md).
+*Generally costing 1,000+ coins.*

 | Quantity of Item |  Slots | Price |
 | ---------------- | ------ | ----- |